voltycodes/web/src/pages/w/goals.md

 - gain as much industry experience as i can
 - build saas projects and become atleast ramen profitable
 - start a company of my own in long term
+- visit japan, eat at a yatai after midnight